IBM/operator-sample-go/scripts/README.md

 #### b) Setup of the needed executable `bin` files

-Setup of the needed `bin` files (`controller-gen`, `kustomize`,` opm`, `setup-envtest`) for the operator-sdk projects:
+Setup of the needed `bin` files (`controller-gen`, `kustomize`,` opm`, `setup-envtest`) for the operator-sdk projects.
+**The script will create a temp operator sdk project, to create a the bin file and delete that temp project when it was finished.**

 ```sh
 sh scripts/check-binfiles-for-operator-sdk-projects.sh
 ```

-> Note: You need to interact with the script, because when you create the first time a bundle the temp values for the fix.
-These are the example value with are shown in the script: `'Display name   : myproblemfix'`, `Description    : myproblemfix`, `Provider's name: myproblemfix`, `Any relevant URL:`, `Comma-separated keywords   : myproblemfix`
+> Note: You need to interact with the script, because when you create the first time a bundle.
+These are the temp values you can use for the script execution.
+These are the example values: `'Display name   : myproblemfix'`, `Description    : myproblemfix`, `Provider's name: myproblemfix`, `Any relevant URL:`, `Comma-separated keywords   : myproblemfix`
 `Comma-separated maintainers: myproblemfix@myproblemfix.net`.
-It will create a temp operator sdk project and delete when it finished.

 * Example output:

 ```sh